Scottish foods: Fabulous Scottish cuisine to enjoy

 Scottish Salmon

-You simply cannot beat Scottish salmon which is some of the best in the world.
+You simply cannot beat Scottish Atlantic salmon which is some of the best in the world.
 The freshly caught salmon you can buy at the fishmongers or have in a restaurant will put you off that frozen or tinned stuff.

 Salmon dish at Made in Belfast